top of page

 • Mateu, Victoria.
 (2022).
 Object Wh-questions with Psych Verbs Are Easy in Child Spanish.
 Proceedings of the 46th Boston University Conference on Language Development [BUCLD 46].
 524-536.
 Somerville, MA: Cascadilla Press. [link]

 In a research project related to Minqi Liu’s dissertation we have also explored intervention effects in children’s comprehension of Mandarin short (no explicit nor implicit external argument in this language) and long passives.
 Results show that mismatches based on number (canonically a phi feature) or purely semantic features (long thin objects vs. generic objects) do not improve children’s performance with passives, as predicted by language-specific, grammatical accounts such as featural Relativized Minimality, which argue that only features that trigger movement in the target language will induce intervention effects.
-We presented part of these results at BUCLD 47, and the 2023 LSA annual meeting, and we have recently submitted two papers based on these findings.
+We presented part of these results at BUCLD 47, and the 2023 LSA annual meeting, and we have recently published two papers based on these findings (and one under prep).

 Publications